donkirkby/shibumi-games/docs/journal/index.md

 `$LD_LIBRARY_PATH` was what I needed.
 I also pointed the `/usr/local/cuda` symbolic link back at the 9.1 version, but I'm not sure if that's necessary.

+### 18 Nov 2018 ###
+Now that I've got Tensorflow running again, I tried to validate its behaviour.
+The first thing I tried was to look at how the number of MCTS iterations affects the win rate.
+I tried pitting players against each other with different numbers of iterations, but the patterns didn't make any sense.
+I thought there might be bugs in Spline, so I also tried it with Connect 4.
+That didn't make sense either.
+Most of the win rates were around 50%:

+![connect 4 wins]

+Just to test my expectations, I simulated a simple game where two players flip coins, and the most heads wins.
+Then I plotted the win rates as each player flips a different number of coins.
+This was meant to show how I expected the MCTS players' strengths to vary with the number of iterations.

+![headcount wins]

+My guess is that the neural network is actually doing a good enough job on these simple games that the MCTS part is irrelevant.
+I could try a deeper game like Othello, or I could try making a dummy neural network so the MCTS part is more important.

+[connect 4 wins]: 2018/connect-4-wins.png
+[headcount wins]: 2018/headcount-wins.png

 [Coursera]: https://www.coursera.org/learn/machine-learning
 [TensorFlow book]: https://vpl.bibliocommons.com/item/show/5484355038
 [`conv3d`]: https://www.tensorflow.org/api_docs/python/tf/nn/conv3d